 - Finally, close the left cover to print!

-After replacing your toner, you should test your new toner by printing a sample document.
-Doing so will confirm that you use the correct toner suitable for your device.
-You should know quickly if you are using the proper toner, as the document’s quality will quickly determine so.
+After replacing your toner, test it by printing a sample document.
+Doing so will confirm that you are using the correct toner for your device.
+You should know quickly whether you are using the proper toner, as the document’s quality will quickly tell you.

-For instance, if your document has noticeable flaws like blotchy quality or smudging, that is a significant sign that you are using incompatible toner.
+For instance, if your document has noticeable flaws such as blotchy quality or smudging, it is a strong sign that you are using incompatible toner.
 In contrast, bright, crisp, clear, and easy-to-read documents indicate that you are using a compatible toner for your device.

 Sometimes, toner bottles are sold way past the expiration date.
 When this happens, you may also experience poor print quality.
 You can avoid encountering many of these issues by partnering with your local print dealer, BDS.
 We provide supply replenishment for local New England and Florida businesses.
 We can even set you up on a maintenance schedule that works for you!